Your documentation should, of course, relate to the Learning Outcomes and competencies of the courses you’re challenging.

 - Pictures of you with constituencies you work with/help/volunteer with that pertain to the course topic

-When you add documents to the page, remember: your reviewer doesn’t know anything about your life!
+When you add documents to your folder, remember: your reviewer doesn’t know anything about your life!

 A picture of you holding a clipboard in front of a truck with a construction site behind you might seem to be obviously showing teamwork because of the people collaborating on the worksite, or even safety, with the checklist that’s on that clipboard.
 But your reviewer has no idea about any of that.

-So the best way to present your documents is to use the caption feature on the website and give a very short note about what Learning Objectives or elements of the course you see the document addressing and proving that you know.
+So the best way to present your documents is to use the Supporting Documentation Table of Contents in your folder.
+It’s very simple!
+Just title each Supporting Document you upload to the folder, and then list that same title on the Table of Contents.
+Then give your faculty reviewer a very short note about the document, to explain why you’re including it in your Portfolio.
+Your short explanation should link to course Learning Objectives or elements of the challenge course you see the document addressing and proving that you know.

-To use the earlier example, you could write a caption for that photograph saying, “Routine daily safety check at worksite.”
+To use the earlier example, you could write a descriptive note for that photograph saying, “Routine daily safety check at worksite.”
 Then the reviewer knows what that picture fulfills regarding the course challenge.

-Use the captions for each and every one of your Supporting Documentation to fill in any gaps and answer any questions for your reviewer before they even have to ask them.
+Use the Table of Contents for each and every one of your Supporting Documentation entries to fill in any gaps and answer any questions for your reviewer before they even have to ask them.
 Make it very obvious for your reviewer what you think the Documentation is adding to your course challenge.